trislett/TFCE_mediation/README.md

 03-05-2017

 * Added surface conversion tool (tm_tools convert-surface) for converting gifti / MNI objects / freesurfer .srf files to freesurfer .srf files for analysis with TFCE_mediation or waveform objects / Stl objects for importing the surface to 3D rendering software such as Blender or Meshlab.
 Among other things, this means that there is now full support for statistical analysis of neuroimages processed with CIVET.
-Here is an example of the midthickness surface [LH](), (RH)[].
+Here is an example of the midthickness surface [LH](https://github.com/trislett/tm_addons/blob/master/3dSurfaces/lh.midthickness.stl) and [RH](https://github.com/trislett/tm_addons/blob/master/3dSurfaces/rh.midthickness.stl).

 02-05-2017